Levi's (LEVI)

 Credited for inventing the first pair of blue jeans in 1873, Levi's (NYSE:LEVI) is an apparel company renowned for its iconic denim products and classic American style.

-• Annual revenue growth of 6.2% over the last five years was below our standards for the consumer discretionary sector
+• 6.2% annual revenue growth over the last five years was slower than its consumer discretionary peers

 • Responsiveness to unforeseen market trends is restricted due to its substandard operating margin profitability